dilaverdemirel/memlogy/readme.md

 memlogy add Write something about you memlogy add --description "Write something about you" memlogy add -d "Write something about you"

+#Adds entry to yesterday
+memlogy add --go-to-day=-1 --description="Write something about you" #For yesterday with --go-to-day flag memlogy add -g=-1 -d="Write something about you" #For yesterday with -g flag
 ```

 ### List notes :